webplatform/docs/tutorials/using_specific_list_styles/index.md

    font-weight: bold;
  }</syntaxhighlight>

-<p>If the layout and comment are not to your taste, change them.</p>
+<p>If desired, you can edit the layout and comments to update them.</p>
 </li>
 <li>
 <p>Open the document in your browser.
 If your browser supports counters, you see something like the example below.
-If your browser does not support counters, then you do not see the numbers (and probably not even the colons):</p>
+If your browser does not support counters, then you will not see the numbers (and it is likely that even the colons will not display):</p>

 <p class="note">Add screenshot of result?
-Or dabblet?</p>
+Or [http://dabblet.com/ Dabblet]?</p>
 </li>
 }}
+{{Notes_Section}}
 {{Compatibility_Section
 |Not_required=Yes
+|Imported_tables=
 |Desktop_rows=
 |Mobile_rows=
 |Notes_rows=